Jane Greer: Recognition

 Greer was honored with a star on the Hollywood Walk of Fame at 1634 Vine Street for her contributions to the motion picture industry.
 The star was dedicated on February 8, 1960.

-Personal life
+Personal life and death

-Greer married Rudy Vallee on December 2, 1943, in Hollywood, but they separated after three months and divorced on July 27, 1944.
-On August 20, 1947, Greer married Edward Lasker (1912–1997), a Los Angeles lawyer and businessman, with whom she had three sons, Alex, Steven, and Lawrence, a movie producer (WarGames, Sneakers).
-Greer and Lasker divorced in 1967.
+Greer married Rudy Vallée on December 2, 1943, in Hollywood, but they separated after three months and divorced on July 27, 1944.
+On August 20, 1947, Greer married Edward Lasker, a Los Angeles lawyer and businessman, with whom she had three sons: Alex, a screenwriter and author, Lawrence, a movie producer (WarGames, Sneakers), and Steven, a two time Grammy Award winner.
+Greer and Lasker divorced in 1963.
 Frank London (an actor and dialogue coach) was Greer's domestic partner from 1965 until his death in 2001, six months before Greer died.
 Greer was a lifelong Democrat and supported Adlai Stevenson during the 1952 presidential election.
 Greer was Catholic.

 Greer died of cancer on August 24, 2001, at the age of 76, in Bel Air, Los Angeles.
-Her body was interred at Los Angeles' Westwood Village Memorial Park Cemetery.